-This depends on whether the student is undergraduate or postgraduate; and if undergraduate, whether they started the programme of study before 2016/2017 or after; please refer to Resit Eligibility and Registration for detailed guidance.
+This depends on whether the student is undergraduate or postgraduate; and if undergraduate, whether they started the programme of study before 2016/2017 or after; please refer to Resit Eligibility and Registration webpage for guidance.

 How do students access Minerva (Portal and VLE) and apply to resit?